-In September 1999, we adopted an employee incentive stock option plan (the 1999 ISO Plan) and a non-employee director stock option plan (the 1999 NQ Plan, and together with the 1999 ISO Plan, the 1999 Stock Option Plans).
+In September 1999, we adopted an employee incentive stock option plan (the "1999 ISO Plan") and a non-employee director stock option plan (the "1999 NQ Plan", and together with the 1999 ISO Plan, the "1999 Stock Option Plans").
 Options granted under the 1999 ISO Plan vest according to the terms determined by the compensation committee of our board of directors, and have a contractual life of up to ten years from the date of grant.
-Options granted under the 1999 ISO Plan vest 20% upon grant and 20% each year for the first four years from the date of grant.
-All options granted under the 1999 ISO Plan and the 1999 NQ Plan vest 20% upon grant according to the terms.
+Options granted under the 1999 NQ Plan vest 20% upon grant and 20% each year for the first four years from the date of grant.
+All options granted under the 1999 ISO Plan and the 1999 NQ Plan vest immediately upon a change in control of SBS, as defined therein.
 A total of 300,000 shares and 30,000 shares of Class A common stock were reserved for issuance under the 1999 ISO Plan and the 1999 NQ Plan, respectively.
 In September 2009, our 1999 Stock Option Plans expired; therefore, no more options can be granted under these plans.